brakmic/ServiceWatcher/README.md

 <img src="http://w68.imgup.net/azure_conf566a.png" />

 Streams are defined in 'RxStreams' field as comma-separated values.
 Every stream has its own timeout settings which is defined by convention 'RxStreamTimer*STREAMNAME*'.

-For example: RxStreamTimerWebShop for Stream named 'WebShop'.
+For example: *RxStreamTimerWebShop* for
+Stream named *WebShop*.
 If a stream has no explicit timeout set then the RxStreamTimerDefault will be used.

 To be informed about disconnected clients (that is, clients who are not sending heartbeats within an expected time frame) you can set up an SMTP mail-server to deliver warning notices.